helenahartmann/awesome-PhD/README.md

 Sorted alphabetically into sub-categories.

+### Analysis

+- [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.
+- [STATCHECK](www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
+Some journals even officially request this now (e.g., Psychological Science).

 ### Crediting

 - [CITATION DIVERSITY STATEMENT](https://pubmed.ncbi.nlm.nih.gov/32762966/): To increase awareness about citation bias and mitigate it, by checking for and transparently reporting proportions of citing male and female first and last authors, use the citation diversity statement by Zurn et al. (2020, TICS).